MichiganCOG/M-PACT/README.md

 --numClips          Number of clips to break video into, -1 indicates breaking the video into the maximum number of clips based on clipLength, clipOverlap, and clipOffset

---clipOverlap       Number of frames that overlap between clips, 0 indicates no overlap and -1 indicates clips are randomly selected and not sequential
+--clipStride        Number of frames that overlap between clips, 0 indicates no overlap and -1 indicates clips are randomly selected and not sequential

---batchSize         Number of clips to load into the model each step.
+--batchSize         Number of clips to load into the model each step (default 1)

---lossType          String defining loss type associated with chosen model. (full_loss or half_loss - only compute loss based off of first half of video)

 --metricsDir        Name of sub directory within experiment to store metrics.
 Unique directory names allow for parallel testing.

+--metricsMethod     Which method to use to calculate accuracy metrics. (avg_pooling, last_frame, svm, svm_train or extract_features)

+--preprocMethod     Which preprocessing method to use, allows for the use of multiple preprocessing files per model architecture

+--randomInit        Randomly initialize model weights, not loading from any files (deafult False)

+--shuffleSeed       Seed integer for random shuffle of files in load_dataset function

+--preprocDebugging  Boolean indicating whether to load videos and clips in a queue or to load them directly for debugging.
+Errors in preprocessing setup will not show up properly otherwise (Default 0)

 --loadedCheckpoint  Specify the step of the saved model checkpoint that will be loaded for testing.
-Defaults to most recent checkpoint.
+Defaults to most recently saved checkpoint.

---optChoice         String indicating optimizer choice

 --gpuList           List of GPU IDs to be used